programmeruser2/wasm-canvas/README.md

 # wasm-canvas
-A simple example of calling JavaScript functions from C.
+A simple example of calling JavaScript functions from C to draw on the canvas.

 ## Imports Object
 ```